GreptimeTeam/docs/docs/enterprise/deployments/audit-logging.md

 }
 ```

-As you can see, the record is formated as a JSON string.
+As you can see, the record is formatted as a JSON string.
 It contains the following fields:

 - `time`: The time when the statement was executed.
-It's formated as an ISO 8601 date and time string with UTC timezone.
+It's formatted as an ISO 8601 date and time string with UTC timezone.
 - `user`: The user who sends the request.
 - `source`: The protocol used to connect to GreptimeDB.
 - `class`: The class of the statement, like "Read", "Write" or "DDL" etc.